Finite-Part Integration of the Hilbert Transform: Finite-part Integrals

-where $f(x)$ is an analytic function within $x \in [0,a]$ and $f(0)\neq 0$.
-The finite-part is obtained by replacing the lower limit of integration with some positive $\varepsilon<a$ and have the resulting integral decomposed in the form
+where the divergence arises from the non-integrable singularity at the origin.
+The finite-part is obtained by replacing the lower limit of integration with some positive $\varepsilon<a$ and the resulting integral decomposed in the form